Windows is one of the most popular operating systems in the world and is closely associated with PC hardware.

 - Transfer the license to the new PC by logging into your Microsoft account.
 Simply provide the required details, and you should be fine.

-Ensure you check the type of license you have, or else you’ll have trouble transferring to a new PC.
+Ensure you check the type of you have, or else you’ll have trouble transferring to a new PC.

 How To Create a Microsoft Account